jhaojay/imdb_top50_by_genre/README.md

 # Dependencies
-This project used the following Python libraries:
+This project used the following Python libraries:\n
 ```csv``` to
 ```
 csv, beautifulsoup4, requests, re, lxml, psycopg2, configparser